heynickc/awesome-ddd/readme.md

 - [CQRS](https://leanpub.com/cqrs) - Notes by Mark Nijhof from his experiences learning DDD and CQRS from Greg Young.
 There is an extensive sample project that accompanies this book.
 - [Getting Started with DDD when Surrounded by Legacy Systems](http://domainlanguage.com/wp-content/uploads/2016/04/GettingStartedWithDDDWhenSurroundedByLegacySystemsV1.pdf) - Describes three strategies for getting started with DDD when you have a big commitment to legacy systems.
 - [Secure by Design (early access)](https://www.manning.com/books/secure-by-design?a_aid=danbjson&a_bid=0b3fac80) - Shows how to use Domain-Driven Design to avoid security vulnerabilities.
+- [Applying Domain Driven Design with CQRS and Event Sourcing](https://buildplease.com/pages/now-what/) - A walkthrough of using EventStorming and other modeling techniques to build a CQRS and Event Sourcing-based prototype for a fictional business domain.
+- [Versioning in an Event Sourced System](https://leanpub.com/esversioning) - Have you had troubles with versioning an Event Sourced system?
+Just getting into a new Event Sourced system for the first time?
+This book is the definitive guide of how to handle versioning over long periods of time.

 ## Training Courses